 2024

-Shilubane, N., Iqani, M., Reynolds, C. 2024.
+Shilubane, N., Iqani, M. and Reynolds, C. 2024.
 The Efficacy of Social Media Communication in Engaging Citizen Scientists: Insights From the Jozi Bee Hotel Project.
 Science Communication.
 SAGE Publishing.
 1-24.

 Webster, J. and Iqani, M. 2024.
 Johannesburg’s shitty little river: faecal discourse and discontent regarding the Jukskei.
 Social Dynamics.
 Taylor and Francis.
 1-19.